 Page last updated: 14/09/21

-In September 2010, the Irish Government launched a major new urban regeneration development programme which will include state of the art mental health facilities, a purpose-built third level education campus for the Dublin Institute of Technology (“DIT”) and a variety of public amenities, to be built on the grounds of St. Brendan’s Hospital in Grangegorman in Dublin 7.
-This development includes the “DIT Campus at Grangegorman – East and Central Quads Public Private Partnership Programme”, which is being delivered under a single contract to design, build, finance and maintain the two quads for 25 years.
+In September 2010, the Irish Government launched a major new urban regeneration development programme which will include state of the art mental health facilities, a purpose-built third level education campus for the Technological University of Dublin (“TU Dublin”) and a variety of public amenities, to be built on the grounds of St. Brendan’s Hospital in Grangegorman in Dublin 7.
+This development includes the “TU Dublin Campus at Grangegorman – East and Central Quads Public Private Partnership Programme”, which is being delivered under a single contract to design, build, finance and maintain the two quads for 25 years.

 The Sanctioning Authority for this programme is the Department of Further and Higher Education, Research, Innovation and Science.
 The Grangegorman Development Agency is the Sponsoring Agency.
 The NDFA is the procuring body acting for and on behalf of the Minister for Further and Higher Education, Research, Innovation and Science and the financial adviser for the programme.
-DIT will be the end user of the facilities.
+TU Dublin will be the end user of the facilities.
 Click here for more information about the TU Dublin Grangegorman campus.

 Central Quad (Food, Sciences, Health & Engineering) – The Central Quad buildings will accommodate academic activities and facilities required for a total of ten schools from the College of Sciences & Health, College of Engineering & Built Environment and the College of Arts & Tourism.
 These schools and their associated academic, teaching and specialist facilities will be grouped within the Central Quad to maximise the benefits and efficiencies to DIT from locating together related disciplines and functions such as wet & dry laboratories, the National Optometry Centre and specialist culinary arts training facilities.
 The gross internal floor area for the Central Quad will be approx. 36,000 m2.